Reelin'

-"Reelin'" is a song by Australian musician Matt Corby, announced on 10 January 2023 and released two days later as the second single from his forthcoming third studio album, Everything's Fine.
+"Reelin'" is a song by Australian musician Matt Corby, announced on 10 January 2023 and released two days later as the second single from his third studio album, Everything's Fine.

 In an interview with Atwood Magazine, Corby said "Reelin'" was one of the first songs written with Chris Collins and Nat Dunn.
 "Nat is an incredible writer.
 She co-wrote most of the record with me and Chris [Collins].
 She has a way of listening to what I'm feeling and trying to say and just delivering these killer lines.
 So frequently I was blown away by her insight and ability to know what I was saying.
 I love working with her.
 The song itself is a simple one.
 It's a super important song for me on this record.
 Just me, Nat and Chris in a room.
 Simple and understated."

+At the APRA Music Awards of 2024, the song was shortlisted for Song of the Year.

 Music video

 A Niqui Toldi illustrated lyric video, directed by Brae Fisher was released on 12 January 2023.

 A live at Rainbow Valley Studios version was released on 31 January 2023.